pattonsgirl/CEG2410/Assignments/BYOE.md

 ## vim customizations

-Do the below tasks on your system, adding command to your script to complete the tasks automatically when the script is run.
+Do the below tasks on your system, adding commands to your script to complete the tasks automatically when the script is run.

 1. Install [Vundle](https://github.com/VundleVim/Vundle.vim)
 2. Pick and [install](https://www.linode.com/docs/guides/vim-color-schemes/#how-to-change-vim-color-schemes) a [color scheme for vim](https://github.com/rafi/awesome-vim-colorschemes)